flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/flight-control-computer.md

 ## Description

 - ELAC (Elevator Aileron Computer)
-    - Normally ELAC 1 commands the operation of the ailerons and ELAC 2 commands the operation of the elevators and horizontal stabilizer.
+    - Normally, ELAC 1 commands the operation of the ailerons and ELAC 2 commands the operation of the elevators and horizontal stabilizer.
 ELAC 1 and 2 perform the following:
         - Normal pitch and roll, normal LAF (Load Alleviation Function).
         - Alternate pitch, alternate LAF.
         - Direct pitch and roll.